How to Convert DVD to AVI Free and Easily [2026 Updated]

 💻Supported OS: Windows 11/10/8.1/8/7 & macOS 10.13 - 15.x

 DVDFab DVD Ripper is the industry-leading solution designed for digitizing commercial, copy-protected DVDs that free tools often fail to read.
-It is the ideal choice for converting DVD collections to AVI, ensuring 100% compatibility with legacy hardware such as older car stereos, DVD players, and set-top boxes.
-Powered by advanced GPU acceleration, it maintains original picture quality while delivering the fastest ripping speeds on the market.
+It is the ideal choice for converting DVD collections to AVI, ensuring compatibility with legacy hardware such as older car stereos, DVD players, and set-top boxes.
+Powered by advanced GPU acceleration, it maintains original quality while delivering the fast ripping speeds.

 💡You can follow the video or detailed steps.